hbarcelos/speckoloo/README.md

 }
 ```

-Optionally it's possible to specify a context for the `delegate` function, that will be forwarded to the nested entity `validate()` method:
+It's possible to specify a context for the `delegate` function, that will be forwarded to the nested entity `validate()` method:

 ```javascript
 // ...